-Counting the number of ensemble members in each tercile-based category is a simple nonparametric method of using a forecast ensemble to assign categorical probabilities.
-Parametric methods include estimating categorical probabilities from fitted distributions and from generalized linear regression models.
-Here we investigate the effect of sampling error due to finite ensemble size on the accuracy of counting and parametric methods, focusing on tercile-based categories.
-The methods are first compared in an idealized setting where analytical results show the dependence of sampling error on method, ensemble size, and level of predictability.
-We find that the analytical results provide a good description of the behavior of seasonal precipitation probabilities simulated by a general circulation model with parametric methods being generally more accurate than the counting method.
-We also show how the accuracy of the categorical probability estimates affects the rank probability skill score.
-In addition to determining the relative accuracies of the different methods, the analysis quantifies the relative importance of the ensemble mean and variance in determining tercile probabilities, with ensemble variance being shown to be a weak factor in determining seasonal precipitation probabilities.
+Ensemble simulations and forecasts provide probabilistic information about the inherently uncertain climate system.
+Counting the number of ensemble members in a category is a simple nonparametric method of using an ensemble to assign categorical probabilities.
+Parametric methods of assigning quantile-based categorical probabilities include distribution fitting and generalized linear regression.
+Here we compare the accuracy of counting and parametric estimates of tercile category probabilities.
+The methods are first compared in an idealized setting where analytical results show how ensemble size and level of predictability control the accuracy of both methods.
+We also show how categorical probability estimate errors degrade the rank probability skill score.
+The analytical results provide a good description of the behavior of the methods applied to seasonal precipitation from a 53-year, 79-member ensemble of general circulation model simulations.
+Parametric estimates of seasonal precipitation tercile category probabilities are generally more accurate than the counting estimate.
+In addition to determining the relative accuracies of the different methods, the analysis quantifies the relative importance of the ensemble mean and variance in determining tercile probabilities.
+Ensemble variance is shown to be a weak factor in determining seasonal precipitation probabilities, meaning that differences between the tercile probabilities and the equal-odds probabilities are due mainly to shifts of the forecast mean away from its climatological value.